Secondary to Postsecondary Transitions

 FY2014 Dual Enrollment/Dual Credit

 Transition Career Partnerships will help develop a well-educated, technically trained, and highly competitive workforce in Georgia that will be widely recognized as the best in the nation.
 Through a coordinated effort with business and industry, Transition Career Partnerships is designed to prepare students for career opportunities by providing an education that is composed of coherent, articulated sequences of rigorous academic and career related courses.
-This will lead students to postsecondary institutions for an industry recognized certificate/or licensure, an associate and/or higher college degree, and successful employment.
 Business and industry partners play a vital role in defining appropriate standards of performance, providing input concerning the validity of current pathways, and assessing school programs to assure we are preparing the skilled professionals they need.

 Transition Career Partnerships Vision